 - *Special Note: Faculty members who have previously taught Signature Courses and wish to repeat their courses will need to submit a proposal using the proposal system.

-- Notification: Undergraduate Studies (UGS) will inform department chairs and individual faculty directly regarding decisions on proposals.
+- Notification: UGS will inform department chairs and individual faculty directly regarding decisions on proposals.
 The Dean’s Office will periodically notify chairs and senior staff of their department’s submissions and proposal status as we receive the information from UGS.

-- Approximately 90% of courses should be scheduled for Fall 2013.
-Proposals for Summer 2013 and Spring 2014 will be reviewed/considered on the same timeline.
+- Approximately 80% of courses should be scheduled for Fall 2015.
+Proposals for Spring 2016 and Summer 2016 will be reviewed/considered on the same timeline.

 FUNDING ALLOCATION RULES

 - Signature Course funding will be allocated to academic departments only.

 - For all signature course instructors, funding will default to the department that is providing the faculty member with the course release (in most cases, the primary department).

 - For faculty with split appointments, funding will default to the department that is providing the faculty member with the course release.

 - For team-taught courses, funding will default to the lead instructor (primary applicant) on the proposal, and will default to the department that is providing that faculty member with the course release.
 Compensation will be provided for one instructor only.
 For team-taught courses with instructors in different colleges, funds will be split between the colleges.